If it fascinates you by all things like tattoo, piercing, and body-mod related, there’s a good chance you’re ITCHING to get your first tattoo.

 These restrictions are also enforce to protect the tattoo establishment, the artist, the minor, and their parents from any medical consequences resulting from the tattoo.

 In some states, it’s also completely illegal to have your face tattooed.
 In Georgia, for example, you’re ban from getting a tattoo within one inch of your eyes, and offensive tattoos are entirely ban.

 Although 13 years olds can be tattooed in some states (with written consent and/or the presence of a parent or legal guardian), it is incredibly difficult to do.

-If a 13-year-old does get consent to be tattooed, and the establishment agrees, they may only be able to be tattooed by a licensed physician or at least be in the presence of one.
+If a 13-year-old does get consent to have a tattoo, and the establishment agrees, they may only be able to be ink by a physician or at least be in the presence of one.

-This may depend on the laws of the state you’re getting tattooed in.
+This may depend on the laws of the state you’re getting ink in.